 SURF shares its experiences with the transition to ECDSA with member institutions and shares technical information.

-- Read the SURF Innovation blog Elliptic Curve Cryptography: the next big step for DNSSEC
+- Read the blogpost Elliptic Curve Cryptography: the next big step for DNSSEC

 - Watch a presentation by Roland van Rijswijk-Deij on Elliptic Curve Cryptography